hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 ```

 ## Use rankdata to blend the fold submissions
-When running the cross validation, you generate predict for each fold.
+When running the cross validation, you generate a prediction of the test set for each fold.
 Since the metric is AUC ROC, the only thing that matters is the order of the predictions.
 Rankdata worked better than averaging the predictions.

 An idea I got at the end was to ignore the worst prediction from my blending.
-It paid off because my score went from .97220 to .97286
+It paid off because my score went from .97220 to .97286 (looks small but that going from #200 to #160)

 Here are my fold scores: